fedimint/fedimint.org/docs/GettingStarted/05-How-FM-Transactions-Work.md

 This is a set of simplified transactions flows to explain how transaction processing works inside the Fedimint, with integration to the wider lightning network and between different mints.

 :::caution
-This Guide is being actively worked on!
+This Guide is a work in progress.
+We would appreciate any feedback you may have and you can submit edits through the link at the bottom of the page.
 :::

 ## Transactions within a Fedimint